HEICO

 PLAY THE LONG GAME

-• Acting like rational business owners attracts other rational business owners and allows HEICO to attract and retain talent; these actions reinforce and enhance HEICO’s culture over time
+• Acting like rational business owners attracts other rational business owners and allows HEICO to attract and retain talent; these actions reinforce and enhance HEICO’s culture

-• Shared success builds intangible “relationship capital” that compounds over
+• Shared success builds intangible “relationship capital” that compounds over time

 “Our philosophy really has been to maintain outstanding customer relationships and to leave a lot on the table to make sure that the customers want to come back for more…we want to share the benefits.”